Glue Gun (band): Beginnings and Just Glü It

 The band started in 1991 under the name Glue Gun with founding members: Jeff Roberts (guitars), Pete Newbury (bass), Mike (drums) and singer Bob Oedy (previously founding guitar player of The Grim).
-Jeff Edwards replaced Mike and Glue Gun made their first appearance on the "Welcome to Califucknia" compilation put out by Signal Sound Systems Records in 1992.
-Chris Long (guitars) joined and then the band signed a deal with Posh Boy Records.
+Jeff Edwards replaced Mike and Glue Gun made their first appearance on the Welcome to Califucknia compilation put out by Signal Sound Systems Records in 1992.
+Chris Long (guitars) joined, and then the band signed a deal with Posh Boy Records.
 Posh Boy label owner Robbie Fields first came across the band when asked to check out another Posh Boy signing Das Klown at a small Hollywood club in 1993.
 Their debut album had already been recorded and was prepped for self-release when Fields urged the band to allow Posh Boy to step in and re-package the material for commercial release.
 At the same time, Fields recommended to the band the alternative spelling of Glü Gun, to avoid confusion with a different New Jersey band calling themselves Glue Gun who had already asserted their claim to the name.
 The album was re-sequenced and eventually released under the title Just Glü It in 1994; the album was only moderately successful.
-Soon after, the band reverted to using the original Glue Gun spelling.
+Soon after, the band reverted to using the original "Glue Gun" spelling.

-The Scene Is Not for Sale and break up
+The Scene Is Not for Sale and breakup

 By the end of 1994, Glue Gun regrouped and added three new band members: George Snow on guitars, John North on bass and Jody Kern on drums.
 Oedy and Roberts were the only two remaining members at the time.
 They released their second album The Scene Is Not for Sale in 1995.
-Although The Scene Is Not for Sale was not as successful as Just Glü It, it has been regarded by some critics as minor classic, but during its release the album received good reviews.
+Although The Scene Is Not for Sale was not as successful as Just Glü It, it has been regarded by some critics as a minor classic, but during its release the album received good reviews.
 Before their next album could be recorded, Glue Gun called it quits around 1997.